-The need for RevOps comes from the fact that in many B2B organisations, the three teams work together to optimise the customer journey, rather than having their own delineated areas of responsibility.
+The need for revenue ops comes from the fact that in many B2B organisations, the three teams work together to optimise the customer journey, rather than having their own delineated areas of responsibility.

-They also may use the same business data and software, so why keep them separate?
+They also use the same business data and software, so why keep them separate?

 For most B2B/SaaS firms, the revenue generation workflow looks like this:

 Sales depends on marketing to generate the right leads at the right time.
 The sales team is concerned with building long-term relationships with a high lifetime value, which impacts the customer success team.